isomerpages/ogp-dunman/_academic/English Programme.md

 Students become cognisant of and reassess their own values, beliefs and biases through the study of poetry, prose and plays.</p>
 <p></p>
+<p>Aligned to MOE’s Literature in English syllabus, our department also strive
+to develop Dunmanians into <strong>Empathetic and Global Thinkers, Critical Readers, Creative Meaning-makers, and Convincing Communicators</strong>.</p>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/JH_EL_Books.jpg">
 </div>